 To remain competitive, particularly when business conditions are difficult, we attempt to reduce our cost structure through restructuring activities.
 This includes acquisition-related restructuring, where we attempt to streamline the operations of companies we acquire and achieve synergies between our acquisitions and our existing business.
 It also includes restructuring our existing businesses, where we seek to eliminate redundant facilities and staff positions and move operations, where possible, to jurisdictions with lower labor costs.
 In 2002, we recorded restructuring costs of approximately \$48 million related to acquisitions and \$31 million related to our existing businesses.
-We incurred approximately \$29.6 million of additional restructuring and severance costs in 2003 and expect to continue to incur such expenses during 2004.
+We incurred \$19 million of additional restructuring expenses in the first nine months of 2003 and continued to incur such expenses during the remainder of 2003.